Master the language of search engine optimisation with Australia’s most comprehensive SEO glossary

 URL Structure

-The format of a web address, which should be simple, descriptive, and well-organized to help both users and search engines.
+The format of a website address.
+This should be simple, descriptive, and well-organised to help both users and search engines.

 V